-AR can be utilised to identify participants in a meeting, create pop-up presentations, translate attendees speaking another language and provide key facts about guest speakers.
+AR can be utilized to identify participants in a meeting, create pop-up presentations, translate attendees speaking another language, and provide key facts about guest speakers.
 And of course, don’t forget the virtual business cards!

 Businesses can take advantage of virtual reality to help staff meet wherever they are in the world.
 In 2021, Mark Zuckerberg officially launched Horizon Workrooms, a space where teams can connect over VR.

 Treating the world as a big game and giving people awards for particular achievements can have lots of positive effects.
 For example, nearly three out of every four employees say gamification inspires them to work harder!

 AR and VR-inspired startup ideas can help push gamification to new levels in 2022.
 For example, AR can be used to quickly see how you stack up against your nearest rivals and help you visualize your progress over time.